 Nearly everyone wants to help the environment.
 If your product is eco friendly, that’s a definite bonus.

-Having well-known names and brands associated with your product immediately increases your credibility in people’s eyes.
+Having well-known names and brands associated with your products immediately increases your credibility in people’s eyes.

 Market Served: Gag gifts